 Your last fee to NWSC is only due upon confirmation of pregnancy by ultrasound.
 NWSC will continue to work with you and your surrogate through multiple transfers, and will help you find a different surrogate if a failure was related to your chosen surrogate.

-In our more than 20 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
+In our 25 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
 Surrogates are aware from the beginning that the baby is not theirs, genetically or practically, and report that they do not experience the same level of bonding as they did with their own children.